 At least the G6 is relatively quick to charge, thanks to Motorola's TurboPower technology, which provides 6 hours of usage in 15 minutes on the stock adapter.
 Like most budget phones, though, the G6 doesn't support wireless charging.

-That's a shame, because like with so many Motorola phones, the software experience is great.
-The company neatly packages all of its exclusive features into the Moto app, where you can find various quality-of-life enhancements that make Motorola's phones a pleasure to use.
+Outside of the Pie upgrade, the G6 neatly packages all of its exclusive features into the Moto app, where you can find various quality-of-life enhancements that make Motorola's phones a pleasure to use.

 That includes one-button navigation, which expands usable screen space by moving all the controls to gestures in the fingerprint sensor, as well as popular shortcuts like twisting to launch the camera and chopping to activate the flashlight.
 Few phone makers understand the difference between gimmicks and genuinely useful features like Motorola does.
 The lone example of redundancy is Moto Voice, which is functionally a less-capable Google Assistant that can be safely ignored.